joinpursuit/git_github_assignment/README.md

 # Git & GitHub Assignment

+To do:

+- [ ] Partner B needs to clone repo
+- [ ] What to do if it all goes wrong
+- [ ] Test this with someone

 This lab is divided into 2 parts, the first part focuses on Git and the second is real a life example using GitHub.

 ## Practice Git branching